3tty0n/rpylox/README.md

 # RPyLox

-This repository is a RPython implementation for Lox.
+This repository is an RPython implementation for Lox.
 Read more at https://craftinginterpreters.com/

 ## Prerequisite